Cascadia Wild

 Picture

-This Sierra Nevada red fox, also a target species, was one of the first foxes documented by Wolverine Tracking Project trail cameras, which confirmed their presence on Mt Hood.
+This Sierra Nevada red fox was one of the first foxes documented by Wolverine Tracking Project trail cameras, which confirmed their presence on Mt Hood.
 Camera Survey, Winter 2011-2012.

 REady to join a camera crew?